Toble007/COVID-19_CS_5010_Project/Final Report.md

 ![](https://github.com/Toble007/COVID-19_CS_5010_Project/blob/main/Visualizations/Top10_VaccinationRates.PNG)

 This does show that most of these countries have an HDI above 0.8.
-It also shows Seychelles and Israel appeart to be the leverage points, given their signficantly higher vaccination rates.
+It also shows Seychelles and Israel appear to be the leverage points, given their significantly higher vaccination rates.

 The next step was to proceed with building a simple linear regression model.
 ![](https://github.com/Toble007/COVID-19_CS_5010_Project/blob/main/Visualizations/Regression_HumanDev_VaccinatioRates.PNG)

 ### Model Interpretation
 The results show that the HDI (predictor variable) coefficient has a value of 23.7212 and a t-statistic of 2.702.
-This means it is statistically signficant within a 95% confidence interval.
+This means it is statistically significant within a 95% confidence interval.
 This can be interpreted as for a unit change in the Human development index, the vaccination rate of a country increases by 23.7%.
 However, this model had a low R-Square value of 0.069, which meant that 7% of the variance of Vaccination rates is explained by HDI in this model.

 ### Testing